jpdelaye/monocreate/README.md

 # monocreate
 Php class that output a character drawing.
-It loads random SVG files from 3 directories, each one containig parts of the character body to be created.
-Heads, Body and Legs
+It loads random SVG files from 3 different directories, each one containig parts of the character body to be created, Like Heads, Bodies and Legs

 Requirements:
 php >= 5.4.0